dbernheisel/phantom_mcp/README.md

   {:phantom_mcp, "~> 0.2.0"},
 ```

-Configure MIME to accept SSE
+When using with Plug/Phoenix, configure MIME to accept SSE:

 ```elixir
 # config/config.exs